 Joe and Catherine celebrated their 68th wedding anniversary on April, 11, 2011.
 We would like to thank Joe for his service to the country and wish both he and Catherine a continued long and happy life together.

-I want to thank Ball State University for the use of the images in this article.
+We want to thank Ball State University for the use of the WWII images in this tribute.